Orange County Homeless Management Information System (OCHMIS)

 The information we collect and share in the HMIS helps us to efficiently coordinate the most effective services for you and your family.
 It allows us to complete one universal intake per person; better understand homelessness in your community; and assess the types of resources needed in your local area.

-By collecting your information for HMIS, we are able to generate statistical reports requested by the Department of Housing and Urban Development (HUD).
+By collecting your information for HMIS, we are able to generate aggregate statistical reports requested by the Department of Housing and Urban Development (HUD).

 The Type of Information We Collect and Share in the HMIS